raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 cancel auction.
 I.e.  you have to not only prepare cancellation request but to activate it as well.

-See :ref:`cancellation` data structure for details.
+See :ref:`Cancellation` data structure for details.

 Preparing the cancellation request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~